jgonzalezferrer/diamonds-statistical-regression/notebook.md

     ## DW = 0.98039, p-value < 2.2e-16
     ## alternative hypothesis: true autocorrelation is not 0

--   <b>Constant variance</b> Here, this model improves in relation to the preceding ones: the Breusch-Pagan returns a \(p\)-value of 0.24, which leads to considering the residuals as homoscedastic.
+-   <b>Constant variance</b> Here, this model improves in relation to the preceding ones: the Breusch-Pagan returns a p-value of 0.24, which leads to considering the residuals as homoscedastic.

 ``` r
 # Constant variance.